-NDPS is tightly integrated with eDirectory[TM] to maximize both the security and ease-of-management that eDirectory provides.
+NDPS is tightly integrated with eDirectory[TM] to maximize both the security and ease-ofmanagement that eDirectory provides.
 The level of security you desire for each of your printers can be as flexible as you want it to be, ranging from total public access to tightly controlled access.
 Printer security for controlled access printers is ensured through the assignment of the Manager, Operator, and User access control roles.
-For more information, see Chapter 7, "Managing Printing Security," on page 103.
+For more information, see Chapter 7, "Setting Up a Secure Printing Environment," on page 61.